alexschimel/CoFFee/README.md

 * [MATLAB](https://au.mathworks.com/products/get-matlab.html).
 We are currently using R2020b, but it may work on other versions.
 * Some MATLAB toolboxes (not all functions require them):
+  * Image Processing Toolbox
+  * Mapping Toolbox
+  * Parallel Computing Toolbox
   * Signal Processing Toolbox
-  * Mapping Toolbox
   * Statistics and Machine Learning Toolbox
-  * Parallel Computing Toolbox

 ### Installing and using

 * Clone or download the repository.